CSX Corporation (CSX) upgraded Issued by Wall Street Gurus

 CSX’s Market Performance

-CSX stocks went down by -2.50% for the week, with a monthly jump of 1.21% and a quarterly performance of 2.09%, while its annual performance rate touched -2.18%.
-The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 1.74% for CSX Corporation.
-The simple moving average for the period of the last 20 days is -2.32% for CSX stocks with a simple moving average of -3.49% for the last 200 days.
+CSX stocks went down by -6.97% for the week, with a monthly drop of -2.74% and a quarterly performance of -3.01%, while its annual performance rate touched -2.86%.
+The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 1.80% for CSX Corporation.
+The simple moving average for the period of the last 20 days is -5.46% for CSX stocks with a simple moving average of -6.63% for the last 200 days.

 Analysts’ Opinion of CSX